 Take this quiz to discover your favorite interior design aesthetic

 Our quick five-question quiz will help you tackle the challenge of defining your home’s interior design style.
-Read each question and circle your favorite item.
-When finished, count how many of each letter you have and then flip the page to discover your style.
-Lisa Gabrielson, interior designer and owner of Lisa Gabrielson Design, offers everyday insight into key elements of various styles and tips for incorporating them seamlessly into your house.
+Read each question and choose which item you prefer A,B, C, D, or E. When finished, count how many of each letter you have and then scroll down to discover your style.
+Once you have found your style read on as Lisa Gabrielson, interior designer and owner of Lisa Gabrielson Design, offers everyday insight into key elements of various styles and tips for incorporating them seamlessly into your house.

 It’s amazing how something as simple as paint color can completely change the feel of a room.
 What hue would you want to adorn the walls of your home?

 If you answered mostly A’s your style is Modern Farmhouse

 MOSTLY A’s “Made popular by Chip and Joanna Gaines, of HGTV’s ‘Fixer Upper,’ this style often incorporates relaxed furnishings, white walls, shiplap, subway tile, and a healthy dose of rustic wood,” Lisa Gabrielson, owner of Lisa Gabrielson Design, explains.
 The overall feel of this style is casual and clean while also being warm and family-friendly.